Use Case

 a list of buyer-day frictions mapped to use-case hooks

-Once a month per brand, walk through the buyer's actual day, physically and digitally, as Karten describes, and list every friction your product touches.
+Once a month per brand, walk through the buyer's actual day, physically and digitally, and list every friction your product touches.
 The morning that goes wrong, the task that always takes too long, the decision they keep second-guessing.
 Each friction is a use-case hook, because a video that opens on a friction the viewer recognizes earns attention before the product appears.

 This exercise is what keeps the queue grounded in a real person rather than in a trend.
 Trend feeds tell you the format; the customer-shoes exercise tells you the substance.
 An idea that combines a proven format with a real buyer friction is the strongest kind of candidate, because it has both a distribution mechanic and a reason the audience cares.